Sarah Busby on innocence, idealism and her first love: the Psychedelic Furs

 But time is forgiving.
 As the children of the eighties moved into positions of power in the media, the decade was critically rehabilitated, unearthing some of the great music hidden beneath the one dimensional official history of shoulder pads, bloated video budgets and big hair.
 Sometime in the late ’90s, Love Spit Love, the Butler brothers’ post-Furs project, released their towering cover of ‘How Soon Is Now?’
 A few of us began to tell curious young scamps that there was a lot more where that came from hidden in the vaults, and it was well worth a listen.

 If time is forgiving, so is the advance of age.
-25 years is a long time to hold a grudge – long enough to realise that expecting one band to utterly transform everything about the whole world with some bracingly inventive music and a few devastating lyrical flourishes might have been a tall order.
-The Furs’ star waned long ago, but at least it once lit up the sky.
-Two and a bit albums of untrammeled genius is more than most musicians manage in an entire career.
+30 years is a long time to hold a grudge – long enough to realise that expecting one band to utterly transform everything about the whole world with some bracingly inventive music and a few devastating lyrical flourishes might have been a tall order.
+The Furs’ star may have waned a little, but at least it once lit up the sky.

 So when the band comes to town, I will be there.
 If the audience is young enough to stand, you’ll find me down the front, belting out every word.
 Because for all their faults, I suspect this troupe of seasoned campaigners still have the capacity to make my heart leap.